About the Gathering

 The Elko Gathering was renamed the National Cowboy Poetry Gathering thanks to an act of Congress.
 Known simply as Elko to many, the Gathering embraces its role as a pilgrimage destination for thousands of ranch folk and others who love the West and come to learn and experience art that grows from a connection to the rhythms of earth and sky.
 The National Cowboy Poetry Gathering is six days of poetry, music, dancing, workshops, exhibits, conversations, food and fellowship, rooted in tradition but focused on today’s rural West.
 Join us in Elko, Nevada, and celebrate the arts and cultures of the American West.

 Planning your first Gathering?
 Check out FAQs and Planning Your Trip!
-Tickets to the 34th National Cowboy Poetry Gathering go on sale to Western Folklife Center members the day after Labor Day and to non-members one month later.
+Tickets to the 34th National Cowboy Poetry Gathering went on sale to Western Folklife Center members the day after Labor Day and to non-members on October 5, 2017, one month later.
 To become a Western Folklife Center member or renew your membership, click here, or call us at 888-880-5885 ext.
 222.

 Banner image: Jessica Brandi Lifland;

 Slideshow images: Charlie Ekburg, Jessica Brandi Lifland